Posted on January 11, 2019

 In general, everyday Americans are just as confused about insurance as medical providers are.
-Yet, as a medical provider we have a lot more to figure out, and that’s where it gets tricky.
+Yet, medical providers have a lot more to figure out, and that’s where it gets tricky.
 Sandy Luparello, Senior Director of Patient Financial Services at OrthoSynetics, works with 20 to 30 insurance carriers that offer dental or orthodontic insurance, and they all have different fee schedules, lifetime caps, and ways of billing.

 “Typically, insurance companies want to keep you on their fees for two years,” she says.
 “Once that period is up, you can negotiate an increase in your fee schedule.
-Often the first quarter of the year is the best time to negotiate.
-Usually, the insurers are more open to changes then.”
+Often, the first quarter of the year is the best time to negotiate.
+The insurers are usually more open to changes then.”

 As we enter 2019, orthodontists should review their plans to see if it’s time to renegotiate fees.
 It’s not necessarily a level playing field since insurance companies have large staffs who do this stuff all day, every day.
 Practice owners need to have a dedicated staff to stay vigilant with insurance changes and opportunities in order to negotiate, or they can outsource the task to a third party.
 And as a provider, you still have leverage.

 Remember: insurance carriers want a good number of quality medical providers on their rosters to make their plans attractive to employers.

 When analyzing plans, whether an existing contract or a potential one, the first thing to look at is the fee schedule.
 Sometimes, when payments aren’t enough on an existing contract, the wise decision is to cancel it.
 Beyond the strict numbers, practice owners should also give weight to what services are all-inclusive and what services are billed separately.